mkruisbrink/mkruisbrink.github.io/_posts/2022-08-09-rstudio-introduction.md

 >
 **Note:** You might also see *Connections*, *Git* and *Tutorial*, which are out of the scope of this introduction.
 Git is important but will be dealt with another time.

-### Files, Plots, Packages, Help, Viewer & Presentation
+### Files, plots, packages, help, viewer & presentation

 The bottom-right pane is made up out of at least five tabs – Files, Plots, Packages, Help, and Viewer.